Connectionist approaches to generative phonology

 Downloads: weblink to PDF

 Full citation: Alderete, John and Paul Tupper.
-2016/To appear.
+2018.
 Connectionist approaches to generative phonology.
-To appear in Anna Bosch and S. J. Hannahs (eds.), The Routledge handbook of phonological theory.
+In Anna Bosch and S. J. Hannahs (eds.), The Routledge handbook of phonological theory, pp. 360-390.
+New York: Routledge.